Boyle-Lab/NanoPal-Snakemake/README.markdown

 your run config and use `sbatch my-run.sbat` to kick off the Snakemake controller, which will then fan out the tasks to other nodes.

+You can monitor the progress by watching the log file with:

+    tail -f snakemake-batch-run-<controller job id>.out

+and/or by watching the Snakemake tasks in the queue with something like:

+    squeue --me --format="%.10i %60j %.6u %.12a %.10P %.2t %.10M %.10L %.6C %.10m %R"

 ## Output

 The pipeline will put all of its output into subdirectories of `<scratch_path>/<batch_id>`: